tomaswolf/gerrit-gitblit-plugin/README.md

 ## Motivation

+The basic reason for doing this was to adapt the official plugin to work with a modern Gerrit (v2.9.1) and a modern GitBlit (v1.6.0).

-Luca's plugin is a bit dated by now.
+The official plugin is a bit dated by now.
 He described his integration in a [slideshow](http://www.slideshare.net/lucamilanesio/gitblit-plugin-for-gerrit-code-review).
 Basically, this Gerrit-GitBlit plugin depends on a hacked version of Apache Wicket (classloading in UI), and on a hacked version of Apache Rome (classloading in RSS feeder).
 Additionally, it only works with a specially hacked version of GitBlit 1.4.0.
 In particular, Luca moved all the static resources in GitBlit into a "/static" subdirectory so that they'd be accessible by the